-- a) Active members shall be those members of the Society who have been duly admitted and who fulfill the obligations of the Society. - b) Jungian analysts who are already members of the International Association for Analytical Psychology, or who have graduated from an IAAP-recognized training program, shall be eligible to apply for Active membership in this Society. - c) Qualified graduates of the training program of this Society are eligible to apply for Active membership in the Society. - d) An Active member automatically attains the status of Senior Analyst five (5) years following graduation from a recognized training institute and/or acceptance into the International Association for Analytical Psychology.
+- 1. Defined - a) Active members shall be those members of the Society who have been duly admitted and who fulfill the obligations of the Society.
+Jungian analysts who are already members of the International Association for Analytical Psychology, or who have graduated from an IAAP-recognized training program, shall be eligible to apply for Active membership in this Society.
+Applying analysts must be licensed to practice in states where licensure is required. - b) Qualified graduates of the training program of this Society are eligible to apply for Active membership in the Society.

+- c) An Active member automatically attains the status of Senior Analyst five (5) years following graduation from a recognized training institute and/or acceptance into the International Association for Analytical Psychology.
 A Senior Analyst is eligible to function as a Control Analyst for training purposes.

-(2) Procedures for Admission of Active members

-- a) Prospective members, who are not graduates of IRSJA, can apply to the chair of the Membership Committee.
+(Amendment XIV: April 2019) - 2.
+Procedures for Admission of Active members - a) Prospective members, who are not graduates of IRSJA, can apply to the chair of the Membership Committee.
 Upon completion of the application process, prospective members will be proposed by the Chair of the Membership Committee for acceptance by the Society.
-Election to Active membership is by a majority vote of those present at a regular business meeting of the Society. - b) Graduates of IRSJA shall submit their written requests for Active membership to the chair of Membership Committee immediately upon graduation.

-(3) Rights and Obligations of Active members
+Election to Active membership is by a majority vote of those present at a regular business meeting of the Society. - b) Graduates of IRSJA shall submit their written requests for Active membership to the chair of Membership Committee immediately upon graduation. - 3.
+Rights and Obligations of Active members

 Members may attend all regular society meetings and business meetings, serve on any committees to which they are elected or appointed, and take part in the general business and training functions of the Society.
-They must sign the Waiver and Release Form.
+They must sign the Waiver and Release Form within 30 days of date of receipt.
 They bind themselves to ethical behavior as defined by the IRSJA Ethics Code and to maintaining payment of dues and meeting attendance requirements.
+(Amendment III: April 2006)